hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/RouterGuide.md

 }
 ```

 Once you have read the sequence of buffers you cannot read it again.
-If you want to read the contents of a request body in middleware before it reaches the route handler, but still have it available for the route handler you can use `Request.collateBody(context:)`.
+If you want to read the contents of a request body in middleware before it reaches the route handler, but still have it available for the route handler you can use `Request.collectBody(upTo:)`.
 After this point though the request body cannot be treated as a sequence of buffers as it has already been collapsed into a single buffer.

 ### Editing response in handler